 This policy provides security for the University with control of the issuance and accountability of all access and keys to University facilities.
 Residence Life, Student Center, and Sports & Activity Center may have their own internal access and key control policies.

-87.02 General Building Access
+General Building Access

+The responsibility for locking and unlocking buildings is shared (depending on location) by Police & Public Safety and the staff of a specific building.
 Police & Public Safety personnel are not authorized to unlock doors for individuals unless it is the office or area assigned to them, an area they are responsible for, or the request has been approved by their supervisor.